 After a decade building procurement software solutions, it's hard not to notice a troubling pattern.
 I see Global 2000 companies lose millions in sourcing initiatives.
 It’s not because they lack data, but because they can’t act on it fast enough.

 At Suplari we’re on a mission to change that.
 We’ve put AI at the heart of data management.
+Here are the key trends you need to know.

 What is modern procurement data management?